-a.
+- a.
 For faculty members, the service year coincides with the academic year.
 The academic year begins at the start of the fall term and ends with the close of the spring term.
 For each academic year that a faculty member holds a full-time appointment, that person will be considered to have given a year of service.
-Other than those Visiting Lecturers described above, faculty members who move from "visiting" to "tenure-track" status may choose, in consultation with the Dean of the Faculty/Vice President for Academic Affairs and ATC, to have or not to have the "visiting" years count toward tenure; the decision must be specified in the letter of appointment to the tenure-track position.
+Other than those Visiting Lecturers described above, faculty members who move from "visiting" to "tenure-track" status may choose, in consultation with the Dean of the Faculty/Vice President for Academic Affairs and ATC, to have or not to have the "visiting" years count toward tenure; the decision must be specified in the letter of appointment to the tenure-track position. - b.

-7 The first semester of mid-year appointments may or may not count toward tenure at the option of the candidate.

-- b.
 A faculty member whose initial appointment begins in the middle of the academic year has the option of having the first semester of service count as one full service year or not count at all.
 This option must be decided upon at least one year before the faculty member can be considered for tenure.
 The chosen option must be specified by the faculty member to the Dean of the Faculty/Vice President for Academic Affairs in writing. - c.
 In the case where a faculty member is granted a leave of absence without pay, whether the leave is for a full year or one semester, the faculty member may choose to have the year count as a year of service or not count at all.
 This option must be decided upon at the time the leave is granted, and must be specified in the letter granting the leave.
 (See also Part One [Faculty Rights and Responsibilities], Article IX [Leaves of Absence].) - d.
 Regular, full-time and shared position untenured faculty members with one or more years of service may request an extension of the tenure clock for: - Childbirth or adoption, or - Personal hardship.